Flu ComplicationsSkip to the navigation

 - Croup, which is a swelling or obstruction in the windpipe (trachea).
 It causes a distinctive hoarseness and a barking cough, a high-pitched sound (stridor) heard when breathing in, and trouble breathing.

-- Worsening of chronic obstructive pulmonary disease (COPD).
+- Chronic obstructive pulmonary disease (COPD) getting worse.

 - Reye syndrome, which is a very rare but serious disease that most often occurs in children 6 to 12 years old.
 The exact cause is not known.
 But it is associated with children who have recently had chickenpox (varicella) or flu (influenza) and have taken aspirin.
 The disease primarily targets the brain and liver and can cause drowsiness, confusion, seizures, coma, and in severe cases, death.